Make a nomination for the Excellence in Doctoral Supervision Prize

 The University expects that an excellent supervisor or supervisory team would be able to demonstrate:

-- an interest in, and enthusiasm for, supervising and supporting research students
+- sustained activity, interest in, and enthusiasm for supervising and supporting research students

 - the ability to recruit and select good candidates and establish effective working relationships with them and, where appropriate, with co-supervisors